Orisabiyi/Orisabiyi/README.md

 # 💫 About Me:
-I am a software engineer with expertise in both frontend and backend technologies, and I am committed to building scalable solutions and delivering high-quality code.
+I am a software engineer who is committed to building scalable solutions and delivering high-quality code or product.
 My focus is creating seamless user experiences and robust backend systems that scale efficiently.<br><br>I am exploring the blockchain and Web3 space while continuously refining my software engineering skills to stay at the forefront of technological advancements.<br><br>

 ## 📊 GitHub Stats:
 <table>